 Physical hardware and software failures can happen occasionally but are rare occurrences.
 To protect your applications and services from these potentially disruptive system events, review the following resources:

-A VM's availability policy determines how the VM behaves when there is a maintenance event where Google must move your VM to another host machine.
-You can configure your VM to continue running while Compute Engine live migrates the VM to another host, or you can choose to stop your VMs instead.
-You can update a VM's availability policy at any time to control how you want your VMs to behave.
+You can configure VMs to continue running during host maintenance, while Compute Engine live migrates them to another host or you can choose to stop your VMs instead.
+You can update a VM's host maintenance policy at any time to control how you want your VMs to behave.

-You can change a VM's availability policy by configuring the following two settings:
+You can change a VM's host maintenance policy by configuring the following settings:

-- The VM's maintenance behavior, which determines whether the VM is live migrated or stopped when there is a maintenance event.
+- Maintenance behavior: whether the VM is live migrated or stopped when there is a maintenance event.